wnameless/jpa-type-flattenedjson/README.md

 jpa-type-flattenedjson
 =============
-Simulate a new database datatype FlattenedJson based on the feature of @Convert since JPA 2.1.
+Simulate a new database datatype FlattenedJson based on the feature of AttributeConverter since JPA 2.1.

+# Goal
+- Make all kinds of relational databases to support JSON data format with as little effort as possible. <br>
+- Allow user to search arbitrary JSON data through JPA without using database special functions(Ex: JSON_CONTAINS).

 ## Maven Repository
 ```xml